 What is creeping Charlie?

-Creeping Charlie (Glechoma hederacea) is an herbaceous perennial plant that spreads by seed and by creeping stems (called stolons) that grow along the ground.
-Creeping Charlie was introduced into North America from Europe by early settlers who thought it would be a good groundcover for shade.
-A variegated form of the plant is sometimes used in hanging baskets.
+Creeping Charlie (Glechoma hederacea) is a perennial plant that spreads by seed and by creeping stems (called stolons) that grow along the ground.
+Creeping Charlie was introduced into North America from Europe by early settlers who thought it would work great as a groundcover for shady areas where grass would not normally grow well.
+A different version of the weed is sometimes used in hanging baskets.
 It is also known as ground ivy, gill-on-the-ground, and creeping Jenny.

 What does creeping Charlie look like?

 Creeping Charlie produces bright green, round or kidney-shaped leaves that have scalloped edges.
 The leaves are produced opposite each other on square (i.e., four-sided), creeping stems that root at the nodes.
 In spring, small, bluish-purple,funnel-shaped flowers appear.
 When the plant is crushed, it produces a strong mint-like odor.
 It is often confused with henbit (Lamium amplexicaule), which is a winter annual.

 Creeping Charlie thrives in moist, shady spots such as under trees and shrubs, and along the north sides of buildings where it receives more shade.
 Altering these moist, shady conditions can discourage the growth of this weed.
 If possible, improve soil drainage or water less frequently to dry the soil, and prune trees to open the canopy and increase light levels.

 If creeping Charlie is invading a thin lawn, try to improve turf health and density to get weeds under control.
 This can be accomplished by mowing regularly, fertilizing and watering appropriately, and overseeding in the fall.
 Also, make sure to grow the most suitable type of turfgrass for the location.
 Another option is to consider removing grass and growing shade-loving plants such as vinca, English ivy, pachysandra, or hosta that compete well with weeds.